 What causes sinus problems?

 There are in fact about 12 main categories of problems that contribute to sinus problems and then there are several different contributing factors that are classified within each of these categories.
 Given that each person may have several different contributing causes to their sinus problems, you can see why there is no “one cure fixes all”.

 Fortunately a growing number of ENT Surgeons are being trained to manage sinus problems using advanced surgical techniques.
 These techniques involve the use of cameras and specially designed equipment.
 Surgery would normally be recommended if a trial of medical nasal sprays was unsuccessful.

-Daniel Timperley, Dr Theo Atanasiadis, and David McIntosh, have been trained by world leaders in specialised sinus surgery in adults, including ADVANCED SINUS SURGERY, and have also has developed skills with these techniques in children.
-Daniel has travelled over the world to not only learn but also to teach aspiring ENT surgeons the techniques of advanced sinus surgery and endoscopic skull base surgery.
+David McIntosh has been trained by world leaders in specialised sinus surgery in adults, including ADVANCED SINUS SURGERY, and has also has developed skills with these techniques in children.
 David has a PhD in healing after sinus surgery and he has published and presented on topics related to sinus surgery in Australia and overseas.
-Theo also has a PhD; this is on preventing scar tissue formation after sinus surgery and he was the lead investigator in developing a patented nasal treatment shown to significantly improve healing.

 Computer assisted navigation

 This technology is similar to the GPS technology used in car navigation systems.
 By utilising this technology in difficult cases, the risks of the operation are managed appropriately.